Prescott, Arkansas: Annual events

 The Fall Festival and Trade Days showcases games, activities and numerous entertainment and sports events.
 These include a 5K run/walk, arts & crafts booths, a BQ cook-off, balloon liftoff, beauty pageant, bunco tournament, co-ed softball tournament, dessert contest, dunking booth, face painting, food vendors, a great pumpkin treasure hunt, pet costume contest, pie eating contest, sidewalk sales, and the Tyson/Calvin Brown basketball tournament.

 Libraries

 The Prescott/Nevada County Library was completed on November 4, 2003.
 It is located in downtown Prescott, and is administered by the Southwest Arkansas Regional Library System.

 Museums

-Nevada County Depot & Museum - The depot building was designed by Missouri Pacific Railroad architect E. M. Tucker, who also designed railway stations in Little Rock and Texarkana.
+The Nevada County Depot & Museum is the depot building was designed by Missouri Pacific Railroad architect E. M. Tucker, who also designed railway stations in Little Rock and Texarkana.
 It was constructed in 1912 and houses permanent exhibits on the Civil War Battles, Railroads, and general history of Prescott and Nevada County.
 The museum also houses an area archive that is open to researchers.